-The need for an insider focus when it comes to cybersecurity was recently highlighted by the release of the Ponemon Institute's annual Cost of Data Breach Study, which found that the majority of data breaches are the result of negligence and system errors, not malicious hackers.
+The need for an insider focus when it comes to cybersecurity was recently highlighted by the release of the Ponemon Institute's annual Cost of Data Breach Study.

 Without a doubt, data breaches are a serious concern for organizations of all sizes and sectors.
 The consequences of a data breach, even a relatively small-scale one, can be devastating.
 Firms will often lose invaluable intellectual property, hurting their ability to compete in difficult markets.
 Even worse, the exposure of sensitive client information can lead to lawsuits, regulatory fines and a severely tarnished reputation.

 With all of these potential risks, it is no surprise that businesses are extremely eager to invest in tools and strategies which may reduce the likelihood of such events transpiring.
 The only real question is how far to take such initiatives and what kind of resources businesses should leverage to this end.

 Often times, companies will focus their efforts on preventing hackers and other cybercriminals from infiltrating the organizations' networks in order to steal valuable information.
 While this is certainly a very real danger and one which deserves significant attention and investment, preventing external threats is not enough.
 Additionally, businesses must develop robust tactics and utilize advanced solutions for preventing insider-originated data breaches.